 - Use www.bbc.bitesize.co.uk to revise characters, themes and relevant context.

 - Use www.aqa.co.uk website to gain access to past papers.

 - Revision guides: Students should ask teachers for recommendations of revision guides for their particular texts; there are York Notes (pictured below), CGP guides, Letts guides and Philip Allan guides.

 - Students can and should independently create revision guides to memorise key quotes using cue cards, sugar paper, post-its, etc.

-- New GCSE English Literature AQA Poetry Guide: Love & Relationships Anthology – the Grade 9-1 Course Paperback – 12 Aug 2015 by CGP Books (Author, Editor)
+- New GCSE English Literature AQA Poetry Guide: Love & Relationships/Power and conflict Anthology – the Grade 9-1 Course Paperback – 12 Aug 2015 by CGP Books (Author, Editor)

 - Lord of the Flies: York Notes for GCSE Workbook: Grades 9-1 Paperback – 4 Aug 2015 by Ms Clare Constant (Author)

-- Macbeth: York Notes for GCSE Workbook: Grades 9-1 Paperback – 4 Aug 2015 by Mike Gould (Author
+- Much Ado about Nothing: York Notes for GCSE Workbook: Grades 9-1 Paperback – 4 Aug 2015 by Mike Gould (Author